ccmlab-ubc/lab-manual/_build/html/_sources/lab-philosophy.md

 ### 3) Be a good scientific citizen
 - Practice [open science](https://www.cos.io/).
-- Stay up-to-date on the literature.
-- Support our lab mates/colleagues/department by attending talks, seminars, and vounteering to help.
+- Volunteer to give talks, lead journal club discussions, and be a science advocate.
+- Volunteer to be a mentor, especially for programs that target providing more research opportunities for underrepresented groups in STEM.
 - When providing feedback, focus on problem solving rather than critique.
-- Volunteer to give talks, lead journal club discussions, and, overall, be an advocate for science.

 ---
 ## Expectations and Responsibilities